MoritzKlasen/OpenSDB/README.md

 # OpenSDB - Open School Discord Bot (Docker + MongoDB)

-A self-hosted Discord bot for school communities, complete with an admin web UI, running in Docker containers and persisting data in MongoDB.
+A open source self-hosted Discord bot for school communities, complete with an admin web UI, running in Docker containers and persisting data in MongoDB.

 ---